danriedl/engular/adev/src/content/guide/di/dependency-injection-providers.md

 }
 </docs-code>

-Angular DI knows how to construct the `UserService` dependency, since it has been configured above and is available in the injector.
+Engular DI knows how to construct the `UserService` dependency, since it has been configured above and is available in the injector.

 ### Alias providers: useExisting